bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 Next comes the ocean of Surti.
 It is the ocean of that very concentration that has been working in our body.
 You must think that every job in the universe is being performed with the power of Surti alone and therein lies its ocean.
 The soul is made to take a bath there.
 It is only then that the Mind gets separate completely.
 It is not like diving in the water.
 It is the source of indescribable lights.
 Within a moment, it seems as if the Soul had emerged out of it some millions of spins.
 And when that soul comes before Param Purush, it gets in it the light of 16 suns.
 Then it becomes fully awakened.
 After this, whenever the Hansa has to visit there, the same procedure need not to be followed.
 The middle paths disappear.
 Just imagine the grace of the Satguru.
 Just think!
 Can such a thing happen on the basis of one’s own earnings.
 Certainly not, will be the answer.

+## worship of Guru Isnt a kind of worship of man
 ### You are talking about the worship of Guru.
 Isn’t it a kind of worship of man?
 Why shouldn’t we worship Param Purush directly?
 Rig Veda says—
 ```text